Multivariate binary probability distribution in the Grassmann formalism: Derivation using Grassmann numbers

 is no longer in the same form as the original expression of Eq.~(\ref{eq: Bernoulli_distribution}).
-Then, it is difficult to interpret the model parameters, while in the multivariate Gaussian distribution the covariance matrix and its inverse matrix can be interpreted as indirect and direct correlations.
-We try to resolve these difficulties by introducing the Grassmann number, an anti-commuting number.
-We express the system by a pair of Grassmann variables $\theta$, $\bar{\theta}$, instead of the dummy variable $x$.
-By expressing the summation over states as an integral of the Grassmann variables, we expect that the partition function and various expected values can be expressed analytically.
+Then, it is difficult to interpret the model parameters, which is in contrast to the multivariate Gaussian distribution where the covariance matrix and its inverse matrix can be interpreted as indirect and direct correlations.
+We try to resolve these difficulties by introducing Grassmann numbers, anticommuting numbers.
+We introduce a pair of Grassmann variables $\theta$, $\bar{\theta}$ corresponding to the dummy variables $x_P$.
+We make an Ansatz that the summation over states can be replaced by the integration of Grassmann variables.
+Then, we expect that the partition function and various expected values can be expressed analytically.